Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-18.md

 ### Tahira
 Tahira I will be working on the Front-End: The front end is built using HTML, CSS, and JavaScript for dynamic interactions.
 A framework such as React.js or Vue.js can be used to enhance the user experience.

+###Krish
+Ive been learning about relevant machine learning models and LLMs and brushing up on python skills.